 Controversial incumbent Sen. Pam Roach, R-Auburn, faces ethics complaints lodged by Republican challenger, state Rep. Cathy Dahlquist, R-Enumclaw, and state Rep. Christopher Hurst, D-Enumclaw.

 Roach has been elected to the state Senate since 1990 and over the years has earned both ire and praise from her colleagues on both sides of the aisle.
 She told The Skanner News last month she believes the two Enumclaw lawmakers have united to force her out.
+“I really think this might be the end of my political career,” she told The Skanner News.
+“I have been on trade missions that were nothing but window dressing, and this was one of the most informative trips I have ever taken.”

 Roach is referring to a delegation for Northwest lawmakers sponsored by a moderate Islamic organization the Turquoise Council, to visit the wealthy, oil-producing authoritarian nation of Azerbaijan.